-And we're into Round One, and remember, Queenbury Rules, the fight doesn't end, until a knockout is recorded, and in this fight in particular, being limited to three rounds, a knockout, of course, beating your opponent until they are in a coma for a minimum of two years.
+And we're into Round One, and remember, Queensbury Rules, the fight doesn't end, until a knockout is recorded, and in this fight in particular, being limited to three rounds, a knockout, of course, means beating your opponent until they are in a coma for a minimum of two years.
 So, this is gonna get ugly folks,- OH!
 And it's getting ugly already!
 These two babes are just back and forth, rights and lefts, and- slamming heads into the wall, and-, hey foreign objects are not allowed, but the referee has lost control of this special attraction,

 (Five minutes later)

 Oh, and Veronica is down, she's not quite out, yet, still moving,- Oh, and she falls down the stairs!
 And, we're getting a ruling, and yes, she's in a coma!